… that Africans came to the Americas before Columbus? – Part IV – the Cultural Impact

 As we come up to the time of the Aztecs, the Middle Ages, we see the bird-serpent motif associated with the Aztec god Quetzalcoatl.
 Indeed, quetzal means bird or plume and coatl means serpent.
 An eagle killing a snake at the spot where Tenochtitlan (center of Mexico City) was founded is part of the founding legend for the modern state of Mexico.
 Hence the coat-of-arms of Mexico incorporates an eagle standing on a cactus fighting a rattle snake (See Featured Image at the top of this post).

 Because Emperor Ababukari and his Mandingos landed on the shores of Mexico exactly six cycles after the last appearance of Quetzalcoatl, the Aztecs took him to be the reappearance of that god.
 The fact that as the Emperor’s ship came in “they could see quite clearly the outlines of a great golden bird” (p.
 74) served as further confirmation that this black man from a land burning in the white heat of the sun must be the reincarnation of Quetzalcoatl.
-This explain why Quetzalcoatl was sometimes represented as black.
+This explains why Quetzalcoatl was sometimes represented as black.

 While doing research for a work for a comparative grammar on American languages, Leo Wiener noticed that some American words had a foreign origin, some European and some African.
 In the area of magic and religion, he claimed to show “… by documentary evidence to what extraordinary extent the Indian medicine-man owes his evolution to the African medicine-man …”2

 Wiener demonstrates that the American words for banana, yam, sweet potato, manioc (cassava), and tobacco in American languages are of foreign origin.
 He shows that the word for tobacco was introduced to the Americans by Africans and is of Arabic origin and concluded that “Indeed, when we turn to the appellations of the sweet potato yam in America, we find nothing but African forms.”
 (Wiener, p.
 262).
 Van Sertima reinforces Wiener’s conclusions.
 The linguistics analysis of these transfers is quite complicated.
 I refer you to Van Sertima and Wierner for some very illuminating discussions.

 The following are some of the crops introduced to America from Africa.